BurnzZ/bazel-python-coverage-issue/README.md

 ## Overview

-`bazel coverage` fails silently when some Python packages are being used/imported.
+`bazel coverage` fails without any useful messages when some Python packages are being used/imported.
 Some examples:

 - `torchvision`
 - `transformers.models.distilbert.DistilBertModel`